pmakhakhei/pmakhakhei.github.io/content/authors/admin/_index.md

   url: "https://epam.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include continuous testing, automated testing, Cloud technologies.
+bio: My research interests include Test Automation and DevOps, Continuous Testing, Cloud technologies.

 # Should the user's education and interests be displayed?
 display_education: true